 Providing contraception to the ‘older’ woman can have its challenges and pitfalls.
-The Faculty of Sexual and Reproductive Healthcare has recently produced an updated guideline on ‘Contraception for women over 40’, which highlights the important issues when it comes to prescribing for this group of women.
+The Faculty of Sexual and Reproductive Healthcare has produced an updated guideline on ‘Contraception for women over 40’ last year,1 which highlights the important issues when it comes to prescribing for this group of women.
 This article aims to review and summarise the key messages for this guidance.

 - Perceptions of fertility